NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/docs/dataset_manager_jupyterlab_k8s.md

 ### Keep secrets out of the image and git

 Store `config.json`, ONTAP credentials, and the Jupyter token in Kubernetes Secrets.
-Use `kubectl create secret --from-file` or a secrets manager (External Secrets Operator, Sealed Secrets, etc.) rather than committing plaintext values.
+Store the ONTAP TLS certificate in a ConfigMap.
+Use `kubectl create ... --from-file` or a secrets manager rather than committing files to git or baking certs into the image.

 ### Limit credential exposure on disk